Palestine

 – WASH Cluster

-Expected results / products– Improvement of the hygiene situation for children in schools
+Expected results / products– Improvement of the hygiene situation and WASH infrastructure in schools

 News on h4h activities in Palestine